dhaberl/Hello_MONAI/README.md

 # Hello MONAI
  Getting to know MONAI and PyTorch framework.

-Reimplantation of the the MONAI 2D Classification example and adapted two make it run with the latest version and a few custom changes.
+Reimplantation of the the MONAI 2D Classification example and adapted to make it run with the latest version and a few custom changes.

 **MONAI 2D Classification example:**